 The midterm exam will consist of both multiple-choice (MC) questions and short-answer (SA) questions.
 MC questions may come in various formats, including (but not limited to) questions with diagrams and "all of the above" or "none of the above" options.
-MC questions will be drawn from lecture, chapter readings, and empirical papers.
+Both MC and SA questions may be drawn from lecture, chapter readings, and empirical papers.
 SA questions will often require several sentences to address the question complexity, and may also require the creation or analysis of a visual (e.g., diagram), or for you to solve a mathematical equation.
-SA questions will be drawn from lecture, chapter readings and empirical papers.
 SA questions will be weighted based on relative difficulty, as opposed to how many things you need to say (i.e., we will not employ a system of three points requiring three "things" to say).